ChainShot/Chainlink-Content/projects/Oracles & Chainlink/1.1.0/VRF (Randomness) Introduction/task.md

 We've gone ahead and got you started here.
 Typically, you'd import from `import "@chainlink/contracts/src/v0.7/VRFConsumerBase.sol";`, but we've added all the contracts to our project here.

-To get started using Chainlink VRF, we have to inherit the `VRFConsumerBase.sol`, this contract includes functionality for making the request to get a random number, and having the Chainlink node respond with the random number.
+To get started using Chainlink VRF, we have to inherit the `VRFConsumerBase.sol`.
+This contract includes functionality for making the request to get a random number, and having the Chainlink node respond with the random number.

 We have to inherit this contract, and use the `VRFConsumerBase` constructor alongside our constructor, and it takes 2 input parameters:

-1. VRF Coordinator Address: The address of the VRF Coordinator contract (the contract that is going to verify randomness)
+1. VRF Coordinator Address: The address of the VRF Coordinator contract (the contract that is going to verify randomness).
 2. LINK token address: The address of the LINK token to pay Chainlink oracle gas.

 Then, we want to setup for making our request (in the next stage).
 To make a request, we will need: